puzzle/amm-techlab/content/en/docs/04.0/pipeline.md

 which will result in: `pipeline.tekton.dev/build-and-deploy created`

-Verify that the Pipeline has been created using the Tekton CLI:
+Using the Tekton CLI, verify that the Pipeline has been created:

 ```bash
 tkn pipeline ls